Casualties of the Sri Lankan civil war

-The war was waged for over a quarter of a century, with an estimated 70,000 killed by 2007.
+The Sri Lankan Civil War was waged for over a quarter of a century, with an estimated 70,000 killed by 2007.
 Immediately following the end of war, on 20 May 2009, the UN estimated a total of 80,000–100,000 deaths.
 However, in 2011, referring to the final phase of the war in 2009, the Report of the Secretary-General's Panel of Experts on Accountability in Sri Lanka stated, "A number of credible sources have estimated that there could have been as many as 40,000 civilian deaths."
-The large majority of these civilian deaths in the final phase of the war were said to have been caused by indiscriminate shelling by the Sri Lankan Armed Forces.
+The large majority of these civilian deaths in the final phase of the war were said to have been caused by indiscriminate shelling of a formerly designated 'No Fire Zone' by the Sri Lankan Armed Forces.